meastman/slapo_py_hooks/README.md

     containing the update hook.
 If `overlay py_update_hook` is specified, this directive is required.
   - `py_function SomeFunctionName` - specify an alternate function name for the hook.
-The default is `Update`.
+The default is `update`.

 ## Hooks